-No tailings are produced at Kounrad due to the nature of the leaching operation, but mineral waste materials are generated by mining operations at Sasa, which must be effectively and responsibly managed.
+Tailings are not produced at Kounrad due to the nature of the leaching operation, but mineral waste materials are generated by mining operations at Sasa.

 Sasa tailings storage facilities

 There are five facilities at site, all owned and managed by Sasa.

 |Location (Gauss Kruger coordinate system)||Y=7,626,188; X=4,664,211||Y=7,626,384; X=4,663,656||Y=7,626,777; X=4,663,584||Y=7,627,228; X=4,663,165||Y=7,627,601; X=4,662,437|

 |In operation||1964-1974||1974-1990||1990-2003, 2006-2007||2007-2020||2020 onwards|

 |Planned 5 year tailings storage volume (Mm3)||As above||As above||As above||5.2||2.1|